HierarchicalReference class

 Public static functions

-- static auto fromLookup(Compilation& compilation, const LookupResult& result) -> HierarchicalReference
+- static HierarchicalReference fromLookup(Compilation& compilation, const LookupResult& result)

 - Constructs a HierarchicalReference from a lookup result.